aderhall/reactive-framework/README.md

 Currently, every use of a state or props variable must be tracked manually.
 I might create a babel plugin to add these trackers automatically, converting valid declarative React code into reactive code.

 Reactive only works with functional components.
-It implements hooks like useState to allow stateful behavior.
+It implements hooks like useState to provide stateful behavior.